clarkfitzg/phd_research/futures/futures.md

 > identifying globals from static code inspection alone is a challenging
 > problem.

-globals need to be identified so that they can be exported to the processes that are evaluating them.
+Globals need to be identified so that they can be exported to the processes that are evaluating them.
 If they are small and there are few of them, it's no problem to send them over.
 If they're huge then it can be a problem.

+Different strategies can be selected:
+"Conservative" tries to find __only__ those that it's sure are globals.
+"Liberal" tries to find __all__ the globals, and may include extras.

+How does it do it?
+By walking through all the expressions via `codetools::walkCode`.

 ## Good Points